joeiannone/swellCLI/README.md

 # swell-cli :ocean::surfer:

+## ATTENTION: Following documentation is no longer accurate - the swellinfo.com website was recently updated (drastically) so this tool is under development to adapt to the changes.

 ## A command line interface for checking the surf!

 An ongoing project.
 I plan to continue working on this with the hopes of continously increasing the robustness and reliability of the data acquisition.
 But otherwise just a fun program for the time being and pretty convenient for anyone who happens to be a developer and a surfer.